-Set the variables to perform the best tricks with your board. • The diameter of your wheels affects how high the nose of the skateboard rises when you push down on
+Set the variables to perform the best tricks with your board.

-- the tail. - a seesaw.
+- The diameter of your wheels affects how high the nose of the skateboard rises when you push down on the tail. - The trucks are the fulcrums of your board.
+A fulcrum is a fixed point where something pivots, or turns, like a seesaw.
 Optimize your board by placing the trucks in the best location. - Hit the ground quickly with the tail of your board and it has more energy to move forward.